nextflow-io/nextflow/docs/process.md

 `storageClass`
 : :::{versionadded} 22.12.0-edge
   :::
-: *EXPERIMENTAL: currently only supported for S3*
+: *Experimental: currently only supported for S3.*
 : Allow specifying the storage class to be used for the published file.

 `tags`
 : :::{versionadded} 21.12.0-edge
   :::
-: *EXPERIMENTAL: currently only supported for S3*
+: *Experimental: currently only supported for S3.*
 : Allow the association of arbitrary tags with the published file e.g. `tags: [FOO: 'Hello world']`.

 (process-queue)=